dart-lang/site-www/src/_guides/language/effective-dart/usage.md

   ShadeOfGray.black() : this(0);

-  // But with "this." it will.
+  // But now it will!
   ShadeOfGray.alsoBlack() : this.black();
 }
 {% endprettify %}